cjdbarlow/bedside-notebook/anaesthesia/regional/principles-neuraxial.md

 * Raised ICP
 * Leukocytosis
 WCC > 20 x 10<sup>9</sup>/L.
+* Infection
+    * Chorioamnioitis
+    * Usually safe to insert if temperature is < 38°C and patient is on antibiotics.
 * CVS disease:
 	* AS
 	Afterload reduction results in decreased LV perfusion pressure.